Film is memory work

 For Edgar Reitz, memory is always subjective, selective and incomplete.
 In his film chronicle Heimat (1984), he made this a design principle using leaps in time and ellipses: “When we assemble film material, we do memory work.”
 Bettina Böhler felt a great responsibility to help decide how Christoph Schlingensief will be remembered through the design of her documentary Schlingensief – In das Schweigen hineinschreien (2020).
 Both will discuss associative and cinematic remembering, among other things.

-With Edgar Reitz (film maker and author) and Bettina Böhler (film editor)
+With Edgar Reitz (film maker and author) and Bettina Böhler (film editor and director)

 Edgar Reitz is a film maker and author.
 He was a co-signer of the Oberhausen Manifesto of 1962.
 In 1963, he co-founded the Institute for Film Design at the Ulm School of Design, where he taught until 1968.
 In 1966, he had his film debut with Mahlzeiten.
 Since the mid-1970s, he has published numerous books and articles on film theory and aesthetics.
 In 1995, he founded the Europäisches Institut des Kinofilms Karlsruhe (EIKK), which he headed until 1998.
 From 1984 to 1993, he was a member of the Akademie der Künste in West Berlin; and from 1993 of the Akademie der Künste, Berlin, Film and Media Arts Section.
 His most important films include Cardillac (1969), Die Reise nach Wien (1973), The Tailor from Ulm (1977), Zero Hour (1978) and the Heimat trilogy, consisting of 31 individual films with a total runtime of over 54 hours.
 Most recently he filmed Heimat Fragments (2006) and the four-hour cinema release Home from Home (2013).